Fruitloopins/SpectatorCrosshair/README.md

 I have opted to keep the behaviour of crosshair and block outline rendering effectively the same as if you were in the survival gamemode, this means that:

 - The crosshair will not render if you are in third person mode
-- Block outlines will not render if the HUD is hidden such as through pressing F1
+- Block outlines will not render if the HUD is hidden such as through pressing F1, or if the player is currently inside a block